DMFormer: Closing the Gap Between CNN and Vision Transformers: Experiments

-We follow the main training strategies in PoolFormer \citep{yu2021metaformer}.
-Specifically, Cutmix \citep{yun2019cutmix}, RandAugment \citep{randaugment}, Mixup \citep{mixup}, and Label Smoothing regularization \citep{label_smoothing} are applied to augment the training data.
-Each model is trained for 300 epochs with AdamW optimizer \citep{adam, adamw}, and a total batch size of 1024 on 8 GPUs.
+We conduct image classification experiments on ImageNet-1K \cite{imagenet}.
+Each model is trained for 300 epochs with AdamW optimizer, and a total batch size of 1024 on 8 GPUs.
 The initial learning rate is set as $1e-3$.
-We adopt a warm-up strategy and cosine decay schedule \citep{loshchilov2016sgdr} to adjust the learning rate during training.
-Stochastic depth \citep{stochastic_depth} with degree 0.2 is used to enhance performance.
-The implementation is based on the \texttt{timm} codebase \footnote{\url{https://github.com/rwightman/pytorch-image-models}}.
+We adopt the cosine decay schedule to adjust the learning rate during training.